My Image

 We settled on the margins of my husband's hometown; where a carousel of 30-something siblings were also newly married.
 New faiths and families pulled each in different directions, but all were expected to make an appearance at his parents on Thanksgiving Day.

-So many have come and gone through the years just like Leaves: blowing in and out of our lives after a single season.
-Or Branches: they can last several seasons but always tend to break in a storm.
+So many have come and gone through the years like Leaves: blowing in and out of our lives after a single season.
+Or Branches: more sturdy but always always seem to break off in a storm.
 Finally, there are the Roots: the constant infrastructure of sweet family life.
 Dear Editor, here’s why I write:

 Signed,